 A friend’s encouragement doesn’t stop with simply pushing you to try new things.
 Nope, they cheer you on about all of life’s big and small decisions.
-Whether you’re debating a major hair cut, or contemplating a drastic career change, they encourage you to follow your heart, and they have your back every step of the way.
+Whether you’re debating a major haircut, or contemplating a drastic career change, they encourage you to follow your heart, and they have your back every step of the way.

 Good friends are always there

 Our lives tend to get busier with each passing year.
 As you well know, this makes it increasingly easy to fall out of touch with one another.
 Whether you’ve moved across the country, started a family, or changed careers, it can be difficult to reach out and maintain those connections.
-With good friends however, distance is no boundary.
+With good friends, however, distance is no boundary.
 Whether you need advice, a listening ear, or simply a giant hug, a good friend is there no matter what.

 Friendship provides a listening ear

 Sometimes you simply need a friend to listen.
 You need to take that jumble of thoughts filling your mind and talk through them with someone who understands…or at least tries to understand.
-Because even when your ideas don’t make any sense, it doesn’t stop a good friend from listening without judgement and providing support.
+Because even when your ideas don’t make any sense, it doesn’t stop a good friend from listening without judgment and providing support.

-Friendship provides a judgement free atmosphere
+Friendship provides a judgment-free atmosphere

 When challenges do strike, and the universe keeps knocking you down a peg, good friends let you vent, cry, mope, and complain as much as you need.
-They don’t pass judgement on your thoughts or actions.
+They don’t pass judgment on your thoughts or actions.
 And they don’t tell you how you should respond to the situation.
 Instead, they offer comfort, and they prevent you from feeling alone.